nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

 # Configuration

 The configuration file is split into several sections.
 In this page, we detail the requirements necessary for the YAML configuration file.
+The configuration file is always validated by a [pydantic schema](https://pydantic-docs.helpmanual.io/) in `qhub/schema.py`.
+For the ultimate source of truth visit this file though these docs should be accurate.

 ## General